rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 `JobDefs <https://docs.bareos.org/Configuration/Director.html#jobdefs-resource>`_
 are Job Defaults honoured if not overridden by a specific Job.
 They primarily define shared settings across, for example, multiple similar clients.
-Each Job can then be setup by override only, for example, the Client the job pertains to.
+Each Job can then be setup by overriding only, for example, the Client.

 I.e. A job defines: what (FileSet) on which (Client) is to be backed-up/restored to/from which (Storage / Bareos Pool).